hwixley/WYX-CLI/.github/README_TEMPLATE.md

 ## Factory-reset Installation

-1. Remove your installation
+1. Remove your cloned repository

 ```
 rm -rf <path-of-installation>
 ```

-1. Remove the wyx-cli script setup in your environment file
+2. Remove the wyx-cli script setup in your environment file
    - Open the file in an editor: (`~/.bashrc` for linux systems, and `~/.zshrc` for unix systems)
      ```
      gedit ~/.bashrc